Ormeignies Castle

 Ormeignies Castle, locally known as Château d'Ormeignies, lies in a field in the village of the same name, in the province of Hainaut in the Wallonia region in Belgium.

 Ormeignies Castle was a manor built in the mid-19th century by Edouard de Rouillé.
-It was built after the original manor of the Rouillé family, dating back to at least the 18th century, burned down some years before.
-The original manor had been the home of Edouard's mother Angélique de Rouillé, a noble woman known for her literary correspondence, who had died there in 1840.
-This original manor was situated some 75 meters to the east.
+It was constructed after the original manor of the Rouillé family, which dated back to at least the 18th century, burned down several years earlier.
+The original manor was the home of Edouard's mother, Angélique de Rouillé, a noblewoman known for her literary correspondence, who died there in 1840.
+This original manor was located about 75 meters to the east.
 Nothing of it remains today.

-The Ormeignies Castle built by Edouard didn't last long, however; it also fell prey to fire in 1866.
-It was quickly rebuilt, on a larger scale, by his son Adhémar de Rouillé, designed by the architect Désiré Limbourg in a neoclassical style.
+Edouard built the later Ormeignies Castle, but it didn't last long; it was also destroyed by fire, in 1866.
+It was quickly rebuilt on a larger scale by his son, Adhémar de Rouillé, and designed by the architect Désiré Limbourg in a neoclassical style.
+This final castle and its estate were sold in 1934 and dismantled shortly afterward.

 Gallery